 Apples are the most widely grown and most productive fruit tree for a UK garden.
-A single mature apple tree on a semi-dwarfing rootstock can produce 30-50kg of fruit in a good year – more than most families can eat, give away and process before they deteriorate.
-Apple trees are long-lived, relatively low-maintenance once established and provide spring blossom, summer shade and autumn harvest in a single plant.
-They are genuinely one of the best long-term investments available to a UK gardener with any outdoor space.
+A single mature tree on a semi-dwarfing rootstock can produce 30 to 50kg of fruit in a good year – more than most families can eat, give away and process before it deteriorates.
+Apple trees are long-lived, relatively low-maintenance once established and provide spring blossom, summer shade and an autumn harvest in a single plant.
+They are one of the best long-term investments available to a UK gardener with any outdoor space.

-The decisions that matter most are made before planting – choosing the right rootstock for the available space and selecting varieties that pollinate each other.
-Get these right and the tree will largely look after itself, requiring only an annual winter prune and basic pest and disease management.
+The decisions that matter most are made before planting – choosing the right rootstock for the available space and selecting two varieties that pollinate each other.
+Get these right and the tree will largely look after itself, requiring only an annual winter prune and basic pest management.
+This guide covers every stage from rootstock selection through to storing the last of the late varieties in February.

 Choosing a rootstock

-Apple trees are always grafted onto a rootstock that controls the eventual size of the tree.
-This choice is the single most important decision for fitting an apple tree to available space.
+Apple trees are always sold grafted onto a rootstock that controls the eventual size of the tree.
+This choice is the single most important decision when fitting an apple tree to available space – and the most commonly overlooked.
+Many gardeners plant a vigorous rootstock in a small garden and spend years fighting a tree that wants to be 6 metres tall.
+The rootstock should be chosen first, before any thought is given to variety.

 Apple rootstocks – size and suitability